AnishPati/Golang-Bootcamp/README.md

 2nd-day:
 Learned about packages and imports, different types of variables and datatypes, print statements, and all methods to take inputs in Golang.

+3rd-day:
+Learned about Arrays, Strings, Slices and Functions.